cindyaddo98/cindyaddo98/README.md

 🎯 What I Do

-I see data as a narrative; every dataset tells a story of people, behaviors and opportunitiesand as such, I help organizations transform those stories into clear insights, meaningful dashboards and actionable intelligence that supports strategy, growth, and efficiency.
+I see data as a narrative; every dataset tells a story of people, behaviors and opportunities as such, I help organizations transform those stories into clear insights, meaningful dashboards and actionable intelligence that supports strategy, growth, and efficiency.
 With growing expertise in Power BI, Excel, SQL and Python, I focus on bridging numbers with human insight, turning complexity into clarity.

 🧠Focus Area
-Data Cleaning:	Ensuring accuracy, consistency, and reliability of information	Excel 📊 · Python 🐍 Data Analysis:	Extracting trends and uncovering behavioral insights	SQL 🗃️ · Excel 📊 Data Visualization:	Telling compelling stories through dashboards and reports	Power BI 📈 · Excel 📊 Insight Communication:	Turning findings into clear, concise narratives	Writing ✍️ · Presentation 🗣️
+Data Cleaning:	Ensuring accuracy, consistency, and reliability of information	Excel 📊 · Python 🐍

+Data Analysis:	Extracting trends and uncovering behavioral insights	SQL 🗃️ · Excel 📊

+Data Visualization:	Telling compelling stories through dashboards and reports	Power BI 📈 · Excel 📊

+Insight Communication:	Turning findings into clear, concise narratives	Writing ✍️ · Presentation 🗣️